your shopping cart is empty.

 Bold Patterns to Catch the Eye

 For clients seeking a more vibrant and dynamic flooring design, bold outdoor tiles are a good option.
 These designs use vibrant hues in striking geometric arrangements to create a lively atmosphere.
-Patterns inspired by Moroccan mosaics, Art Deco, and Mediterranean aesthetics can transform a tiled pool area or concrete patio into a visually stunning focal point.
+Layouts inspired by Moroccan floor tile patterns, Art Deco, and Mediterranean aesthetics can transform a tiled pool area or concrete patio into a visually stunning focal point.
 The repetition of shapes and symmetry in these patterns also adds a sense of order while still maintaining an energetic vibe.

 For those who are drawn to this aesthetic, ceramic tiles — especially porcelain tiles — are an excellent option to consider.
 These tiles come in a range of different colors, shapes, and sizes for adding a splash of vibrancy.
 They’re also ideal for high-traffic outdoor areas and locations subject to harsh weather conditions.
 (The same things could be said about cement tile.)